← Playbook hub

 What these parts deliver, and why

 Assess told the client where to start; the pipeline told them what to build.
 These two parts answer the next question: who runs it, and on what?
-We design the operating model — the Content Services Organization on three durable practices, strategy + engineering + operations — write the roles around it, resource them realistically for the client's scale, and only then select the stack to match.
+We design the operating model (the Content Services Organization on three durable practices: strategy, engineering and operations), write the roles around it, resource them realistically for the client's scale, then select the stack to match.
 The order matters: the model comes before the tools, every time.

 The five steps at a glance